Apple/MacOS Terminal/Finder tip: This tutorial shows how to open a Mac Terminal window in the current Finder folder by using AppleScript.

 For a while I have wanted to be able to open a Mac Terminal window in the same directory as the Mac Finder folder that I’m currently looking at.
 I couldn’t find any other way to do this, so I finally wrote an AppleScript script to do it.
-Fortunately the script is pretty simple.
+Fortunately the script code is relatively readable.
 Here's the code:

 tell application "Finder" set myWin to window 1 set thePath to (quoted form of POSIX path of (target of myWin as alias)) tell application "Terminal" activate tell window 1 do script "cd " & thePath end tell end tell end tell